spread-ai/docs-appsmith-fork/docs/reference/widgets/custom.md

 Once button is clicked, the signature pad data will be available on the custom widget model property. you can use this data in another widget using the `{{ '{{}}' }}` binding.

-_Example_: You can bind signature pad data to an image widget by pasting following code on Image widget's `image` property on the property pane.
+ You can bind signature pad data to an image widget by pasting following code on Image widget's `image` property on the property pane.

 ```js
 {{ '{{ Custom1.model.signatureImage }}' }}